-The Board justified garden sleep with numbers.
+The Board justified the costs garden sleep with metrics.
 Better sleep indices, lower cardiac volatility, reduced pharmaceutical demand.
 And the graphs seemed right, pharmacies thinned until they were just maintenance counters for the rigs.
 Doctors said the filters "optimized stress before it consolidated."
-That was the phrase.
 Optimized stress.
-It sounded like marketing, but then again, no one I knew woke shaking anymore.
+It sounded like marketing, but no one I knew was ever tired anymore.

-Not everyone admitted the side effects.
 Sometimes you woke with echoes of people who never lived.
 I once spent an entire morning missing neighbors from a dream-city that wasn't on any map.
 For an hour I felt bereaved.
 By noon, I couldn't recall their names.
 People laughed: "false grief."
 They said it was like crying at an old ad.